torkil/cerebral/README.md

 Bringing consciousness down the backbone.

-The cerebral framework/library is meant to extend the base functionality of Backbone.js and provide robust patterns of modularity, module loading, unloading and inter-module communication.
+The cerebral framework/library is meant to extend the base functionality of Backbone.js and provide robust patterns of modularity, module loading, unloading and loosely coupled module communication through a pub-sub application core.

 It is loosely based on the concepts discussed in [Scalable Application Architecture](http://www.slideshare.net/nzakas/scalable-javascript-application-architecture by Nicholas Zakas) by Nicholas Zakas. and the [backbone-aura](https://github.com/addyosmani/backbone-aura) framework.
 Tip of the hat to [Addy Osmani](http://addyosmani.com/blog/).